GE 8151 Problem Solving and Python Programming Syllabus and Lesson Plan(PSP)

 1

-List definition, list operations, list slices, list methods, list loop
+List definition, list operations, list slices, list methods, list

 T1/89